 Organising is fundamentally about having hard conversations with people and not running away from hard issues.

-Advocacy and mobilising does not involve ordinary people in any real way, according to McAlevey.
-People on the ground are not trained, the skills of the organiser are not transferred; as a result it limits the capacity of folks to change the system for themselves.
-While mobilising brings large numbers to the fight, these people are not developed in any real way, and learn nothing new to help them in future fights.
+Advocacy and mobilising do not involve ordinary people in any real way, according to McAlevey.
+People on the ground are not trained, the skills of the organiser are not transferred; as a result, it limits the capacity of folks to change the system for themselves.
+While mobilising brings large numbers to the fight, these people are not developed in any real way and learn nothing new to help them in future fights.

 Know your power

 McAlevey is the Queen of the power analysis.
 This is a tool that reveals how power moves and works in a system, in order to build your own to crush theirs.
-This system could be a work place, an institution, a city or a whole country.
-The people in the fight must come face-to-face with their own resources and how this relates to their ability to bring about meaningful change for them and their families.
-When discussing what influence this has on the people she has worked with, McAlevey states;
+This system could be a workplace, an institution, a city or a whole country.
+The people in the fight must come face-to-face with their own resources and how this relates to their ability to bring about meaningful change for them and their families

 people transition…to serious and highly invested actors exercising agency when they come to see, to understand, and to value the power of their own salient knowledge and networks.